Carpenter license requirements by state: A comprehensive guide

 License required: No

-While neither carpenters nor general contractors are required to be licensed at the state level, contractors need to register with the Department of Consumer Protection as a major or minor contractor.
+While neither carpenters nor general contractors are required to be licensed at the state level, contractors must register with the Department of Consumer Protection as a major or minor contractor.

 Major contractors work on larger projects, including commercial, residential, and institutional projects, thus it’s a catch-all.
 To register, they need to provide references and proof of general liability insurance.